 · To ensure the appropriate balance between personal liberty and public safety in a free and democratic society, it is important to have a frank discussion on the government’s surveillance authority.
-The discussion should include assurances that executive branch surveillance authority is subject to meaningful judicial and legislative oversight and follows the rule of law.
+The discussion should include assurances that law enforcement and national security surveillance authority is subject to meaningful judicial and legislative oversight and follows the rule of law.
 It is also important that the United States works with its allies to ensure there are proper global legal frameworks within and among other countries.

-- The United States faces real and significant threats.
+· The U.S. faces real and significant national and economic security threats.
 These threats heighten the need for domestic and international trust in U.S.-based technology companies, which play a central role in building and operating an open, global internet.

-- To the extent that customer communications do not compromise the legitimate need for government secrecy in ongoing government operations or investigation, U.S. technology companies need the ability to communicate with their customers about the nature, number, and scope of government requests for data.
+· To the extent that customer communications do not compromise legitimate government needs in ongoing government operations or investigations, U.S. technology companies need the ability to communicate with their customers about the nature, number, and scope of government requests for data.

-- Strong encryption is a commercial necessity that underpins millions of daily transactions and allows companies to safely store and move sensitive information.
+· Strong encryption is a commercial necessity that underpins millions of daily transactions and allows companies to safely store and move personal consumer information.

-- Electronic Communications Privacy Act (ECPA) reform should create a clear set of rules for law enforcement access that are in line with users’ expectations of digital privacy in the 21st century.
-These rules should safeguard end-user privacy, provide clarity for service providers, and enable law enforcement to conduct effective and efficient investigations.
+· Reform of the Electronic Communications Privacy Act (ECPA) should create a clear set of rules for law enforcement access that are in line with users’ expectations of digital privacy in the 21st century.
+These rules should safeguard end user privacy, provide clarity for service providers, and enable law enforcement to conduct effective and efficient investigations.

-- The ECPA statute needs to be updated to reflect how information is managed and stored today.
+· The ECPA statute needs to be updated to reflect how information is managed, stored, and shared today.

 International Online Privacy Reform Principles

-- Passing both ECPA and the CLOUD Act into law are critical steps to safeguard our citizens’ privacy rights, ensure law enforcement has the tools they need to protect us, and boost confidence in the technologies we use to communicate with each other.
+· Reforming and modernizing ECPA and implementing the CLOUD Act are critical steps needed to safeguard our citizens’ privacy rights, ensure law enforcement has the tools they need to protect us, and to boost confidence in the technologies we use to communicate with each other.
+Reforming and modernizing ECPA and implementing the CLOUD Act are critical steps needed to safeguard our citizens’ privacy rights, ensure law enforcement has the tools they need to protect us, and to boost confidence in the technologies we use to communicate with each other.